ding2/drush-ding-deploy/README.txt

 Deploys to the site.
 Runs the bootstrap make file and symlinks the new build into the site.
 The --code-only is needed when there isn't a running site yet.

 drush @prod ding-deploy

-Deploys, sets the site offline, makes a database dump and moves the new build into place.
-Then it runs updb and additional commands before setting the site online again.
-If any of this fails, the entire deployment is rolled back.

-drush @prod ding-deploy